 The use of Powerfuels in combustion systems and fuel cells has many outstanding challenges.
 Our research is addressing these challenges in order to facilitate the production and utilization of Powerfuels.
-We will develop novel, efficient and cost-effective technologies for the synthesis of hydrogen (H2) and ammonia (NH3) while enhancing carbon sequestration from point sources and direct air capture.
+We will develop novel, efficient and cost-effective technologies for the synthesis of ammonia (NH3) while enhancing carbon sequestration from point sources and direct air capture.
 Our research will resolve fundamental issues to facilitate and speed-up the implementation of green fuels in combustion systems and develop efficient, durable and stable fuel-cell technologies to span a wide a range of applications from household power to transport.

 Why this research is valuable